 What am I entitled to as a care leaver?

 The Children’s Commissioner has an introduction to the legal entitlements of care leavers.

-The leaving care financial policy document outlines how Suffolk County Council meets its financial responsibilities towards care leavers.
+The leaving care financial policy (PDF, 366KB) outlines how Suffolk County Council meets its financial responsibilities towards care leavers.

 Bury St Edmunds

 Call 01284 758488 or write to:West Suffolk HouseWestern WayBury St EdmundsSuffolkIP33 3YU